The government will spend $2,401 more per person than planned in Budget 2022.

 alberta government debt

-The province's net debt will reach a projected $63.5 billion in 2020/21.
+The province's debt interest costs will reach a forecasted $2.7 billion this year.